What brings you to the town of Windsor Nova Scotia?

 When we travel to new places often we are met with brochures, posters, and billboards of things to do and see while visiting.
 At times we travel to actually attend a specific event.
 This could be a concert, play, or event such as a classic car show.
-One such event has taken place in Windsor Nova Scotia for the last 4 years and it’s called The British Motoring Festival.
+One such event has taken place each July in Windsor Nova Scotia is the annual British Motoring Festival.

-Started by a small group of energetic classic british car owners (cars become classics after about 25+ years) it’s inaugural year was a huge success, attracting over 100 cars.
-This year there were over 140 cars that shone in the bright sun of the King’s Edgehill School campus on the edge of town.
+Started by a small group of energetic classic British car owners (vehicles are considered classics after about 25+ years) it’s inaugural year was a huge success, attracting over 100 cars.
+The 2018 British Motoring Festival saw over 160 cars that shone in the bright sun of the King’s Edgehill School campus on the edge of town.

 When phones had dials, and cords.